tidyverse/dplyr/cran-comments.md

 ## Release summary

-This is a minor release.
+This is a minor release in the 1.0.* series.

 ## Test environments